 Under her dynamic leadership, the DSO has grown to more than 100 highly talented volunteer musicians.
-In 2013, the DSO was named Community Orchestra of the Year by the Illinois Council of Orchestras.
+In 2008, 2013, and 2021, the DSO was named Community Orchestra of the Year by the Illinois Council of Orchestras.

 We continue to recruit musicians with unparalleled skill and dedication, thereby strengthening the ensemble’s performance capabilities with an expanding repertoire, which in turn increases the musical knowledge of our audiences.